 Does my project need an additional contributor agreement?

-Contributor agreements can create additional administrative work for project maintainers.
-How much work these agreements add depends on the project and implementation.
+An additional contributor agreement – often called a Contributor License Agreement (CLA) – can create administrative work for project maintainers.
+How much work an agreement adds depends on the project and implementation.
 A simple agreement might require that contributors confirm, with a click, that they have the rights necessary to contribute under the project open source license.
 A more complicated agreement might require legal review and sign-off from contributors’ employers.

-Some situations where you may want to consider an additional contribution agreement for your project include:
+Some situations where you may want to consider an additional contributor agreement for your project include:

 - Your lawyers want all contributors to expressly accept (sign, online or offline) contribution terms, perhaps because they feel the open source license itself is not enough (even though it is!).
 If this is the only concern, a contributor agreement that affirms the project’s open source license should be enough.
 The jQuery Individual Contributor License Agreement is a good example of a lightweight additional contributor agreement.
 For some projects, a Developer Certificate of Origin can be an even simpler alternative.